Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Wilder Shaw / Cheapism

-I’m not sure Wingstop’s Cajun wings qualify as another flavor since they’re just Wingstop’s original hot sauce with some Cajun seasoning, but I don’t particularly care.
+I’m not sure Wingstop’s Cajun wings qualify as a different flavor, since it’s just Wingstop’s original hot sauce with some Cajun seasoning, but that’s fine.
+I’m not the seasoning police, no matter how much I’d like to be.

-The spiciness is cranked up in a nice way here, bursting with smoky paprika and garlic powder.
+The spiciness is cranked up in a nice way here, bursting with smoked paprika and garlic powder.
 I see no reason to order Original Hot while this exists.

 9. Original Hot